 Grants for Research in Mathematics

-The NSA MSP supports self-directed, unclassified research in the areas of Algebra, Number Theory, Discrete Mathematics, Probability and Statistics.
+The National Security Agency Mathematical Sciences Program (NSA MSP) supports self-directed, unclassified research in the areas of Algebra, Number Theory, Discrete Mathematics, Probability and Statistics.
 The program does not support research in cryptology.

 Awards for all three types of grants: Young Investigator, Standard, and Conferences/Workshops/Special Situations (including Research Experiences for Undergraduates, REUs) will be made on the basis of factors that demonstrate the scientific merit of the proposal, including: